The Bankrate promise

 You might need to get an SR-22 in South Carolina if your driver’s license gets suspended following a serious infraction, like a DUI.
 Although you may hear people talk about “SR-22 insurance” in South Carolina, an SR-22 isn’t actually a type of insurance, but rather a certificate that proves you carry the minimum amount of required car insurance in the state.
 An SR-22 stays on your record for several years, during which time your car insurance premium will be more expensive.

 What is “SR-22 insurance?”

-SR-22 insurance is a special type of proof of insurance.
+If your driver’s license gets suspended in South Carolina, you will likely need to pay to have an SR-22 filed on your behalf.
+An SR-22 is a special type of proof of insurance and not a type of insurance, itself.
 It certifies that you carry the minimum amount of car insurance required in South Carolina, which is represented as 25/50/25.
 That includes the following personal liability coverages:

 - $25,000 in bodily injury liability coverage per person

 - $50,000 in bodily injury liability coverage per accident

 - $25,000 in property damage liability coverage per accident

 However, a South Carolina SR-22 is only a requirement for high-risk drivers.
 This may include drivers who get their license suspended, receive a serious traffic violation, get caught driving without car insurance, get convicted of a DUI or cause an accident that results in fatalities or injuries.